ufal/unilib/doc/API.md

 # UniLib 3.3.2-dev

-The UniLib library is contained in `ufal::unilib` namespace.
+The UniLib library is contained in the `unilib` namespace.
 It consists of several independent files, each containing a class with the same name.
 All methods are thread-safe, unless stated otherwise.